HaoYang670/rucat/README.md

 7. expose spark rpc port and web ui port
 8. Remove all unreachable code by using stronger type.
 9. Define state monitor as a type.
-10. rename WaitToStart to WaitToCreate
-11. don't need to use millis for check interval, seconds is enough.
+10. don't need to use millis for check interval, seconds is enough.

 ## Debug